For the Record

 The first and only English-language publications and special projects to receive recognition and support from the Florence Tourist Board, Florence’s Peretola Airport, the City of Florence, the Province of Florence, the Florence Chamber of Commerce, Florence’s United States Consulate of and the Association of American College & University Programs in Italy.

 We celebrated the 15th anniversary of Vista Magazine in the gardens of Palazzo Medici Riccardi, part of the headquarters of the Province of Florence.
-The current Prime Minister, Matteo Renzi, was the head of the Province and granted the space for the event in conjunction with the local United States Consulate, which hosted an exhibition by resident American artists.
+Later Prime Minister of Italy, Matteo Renzi was president of the Province of Florence and granted the space for the event in conjunction with the local United States Consulate to host an exhibition by resident American artists.

 This led to the initiative “Florence Through the Eyes and Lives of Foreigners” and a number of theme issues.
 Magenta was the first news outlet to publish profiles of resident foreigners who have made a difference.

-Under the auspices of “Florence Through the Eyes and Lives of Foreigners,” the first-ever meeting of six expatriate groups was organized, which included an ethnic buffet with speeches by the presidents of each group.
+Through “Florence Through the Eyes and Lives of Foreigners,” Magenta organized the first-ever meeting of six expatriate groups was organized, which included an ethnic buffet with speeches by the presidents of each group.
 (2008)

 Under the auspices of Magenta’s “Amerigo & America” program, four English-speaking expatriate groups held an art show in the Palagio di Parte Guelfa, granted for the occasion by the City of Florence (2012).